 How to clean simulated diamond rings and jewelry?

-Cleaning simulated diamonds can be tricky especially for the softer gemstones, and stones that react to light and other chemicals.
+Cleaning simulated diamonds can be tricky, especially for the softer gemstones, and stones that react to light and other chemicals.

 Diamonds and Moissanites can be cleaned professionally by your trusted jeweler.
-The same goes with other precious stones such as sapphires and morganites.
+The same goes for other precious stones such as sapphires and morganites.
 However, Cubic Zirconia jewelry is relatively cheap and can be cleaned using running water and gentle soap.